-In contrast, I can also remember visiting a little Baptist church in Georgia on a Thursday evening not long after surrendering my life to Jesus.
-They were assembling to go out visiting people, sharing the Gospel and knocking on doors.
-While I was there I can remember speaking to an older gentleman who said he’d been a part of that congregation for 40 years.
-I now know with all confidence that that man had been through a lot with that little fellowship of believers for the same reason I knew he’d been through a lot with his blood kin; because in the end there’s really very little difference.
-It’s because that’s how long-term relationships are.
-It’s just reality.
+In contrast, I can also remember visiting a little Baptist church in Georgia on a Thursday evening not long after becoming a Christian.
+They were assembling to go out sharing the Gospel and knocking on doors.
+I can remember speaking to an older gentleman there who said he’d been a part of that congregation for 40 years.
+I now know with all confidence that that man had been through a lot with that little fellowship of believers.
+In the same way we’ve been though a lot as a family, a congregation will go through a lot as a community.
+That’s because they’re the same thing.
+Your church is your family.

 I’ll never forget either of these two people.
-They both, little did they know, left a lasting impression on me.
-I would rather be the latter than the former, and I’d rather you be as well.
+They both left an impression on me.
+I would rather be the man who stuck it out, and I’d rather you be as well.
 So let’s discuss a few things to be on the lookout for and to expect when it comes to the fellowship of the brethren.
 I’ll discuss some things I’ve seen and perhaps some things to look for as you guard your relationships with your church family.

 The Parachurch Ministry

 Church is hard work, especially for the pastor.
 Don’t ever forget that.
 Preaching on Sunday morning is but a fraction of his job, and probably the easiest and most rewarding part.
 For the rest of the week he’s holding together a congregation of sinners who all have their hobby horses to ride, axes to grind, pet doctrines to push, scandals, pregnant daughters, wayward sons, men and women abandoning their families, drug, alcohol and money issues, illnesses, deaths, births and lots more I’m sure.
 And if that’s not enough there are building issues, money woes, payroll and government bureaucracies to contend with.
 But sure enough, on Sunday morning there are three or four hundred ears gathered to hear a message.